vranki/hemppa/README.md

 #### Url

 Watches all messages in a room and if a url is found tries to fetch it and spit out the title if found.

+Defaults to off and needs to be activated on every room you want this.

 Commands: